A survey of the homology cobordism group: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Selman Akbulut, Ronald Fintushel, Kristen Hendricks, Jennifer Hom, \c{C}a\u{g}r{\i} Karakurt, Ciprian Manolescu, Nikolai Saveliev, Steven Sivek, Ronald Stern, Andr\'as Stipsicz, and Zhouli Xu for their valuable comments and feedback on earlier drafts of this document.
-Special thanks go to Tye Lidman and Masaki Taniguchi for sharing their expertise on the subject and providing insightful suggestions.
+The author would like to thank Selman Akbulut, Ronald Fintushel, Yoshihiro Fukumoto, Kristen Hendricks, Jennifer Hom, \c{C}a\u{g}r{\i} Karakurt, Nikolai Saveliev, Steven Sivek, Ronald Stern, Andr\'as Stipsicz, and Zhouli Xu for their valuable comments and feedback on earlier drafts of this document.
+Special thanks go to Tye Lidman, Ciprian Manolescu, and Masaki Taniguchi for sharing their expertise on the subject and providing insightful suggestions.
 Otherwise, the survey would have been incomplete from several perspectives.
 Also, we are grateful to Francisco Javier Gonz\'{a}lez-Acu\~{n}a for sharing a scanned copy of his article \cite{G70}.

 This survey has been conducted respectively at Max-Planck-Institut f\"ur Mathematik in Bonn, Bo\u{g}azi\c{c}i University in Istanbul, and Stanford University in California.
 We are indebted to all these institutions for their generous hospitality and support.
 The author is currently supported by the Turkish Fulbright Commission \say{Ph.D. dissertation research grant}.